liushuyu/articles/content/riscv-aosp-bionic-1.md

 ```
 [... snip ...]
+bionic/tests/math_test.cpp:1017: Failure
+Expected equality of these values:
+  1235
+  lrintl(1234.01L)
+    Which is: 1234
+[  FAILED  ] math_h.lrint (3 ms)
 ```

 Hmm...
 I think the cause might be the rounding mode was not respected, especially if we examine this part of the [unit-test code](https://github.com/aosp-riscv/platform_bionic/blob/0dde4734fa01e36dee2ce6372c84b32d1523a48d/tests/math_test.cpp#L1011-L1021):